sowadawidos/ToDo_App/README.md

 - Webpack

 # Project setup
+- `npm install` in project directory
-- `npm install && npm start` in project directory
+- then `npm start` in project directory
 - go to `localhost:3001` in browser